September 9, 2024

 • There are no objective parameters to promote process improvement.

-As organizations grow, they need to improve their processes to become sustainable.
+• As organizations grow, they need to improve their processes to become sustainable.
 In other words, they need to move up the maturity curve.

 But how do you measure your company’s maturity?
 Well, there are several models developed by experts and scholars.
 All you have to do is choose one that suits your company’s specific traits and implement it.
-Maturity models will not only show you how to reach maturity but also allow you to compare your organization to others.

-Maturity Models & How They Work**
+Types of Maturity Models and How they Work

 A maturity model allows companies to compare their current processes with their ideal ones.
 Generally, they are divided into steps or stages of maturity.
 Each stage has distinctive qualities that, once achieved, allow the organization to advance to the next stage.